-The Office of Educational Technology works to maximize the impact of technology on deeper learning.Micheal Henrickson, Supervisor - 571-252-1593David Holt, Digital Integration Specialist - 571-252-1587Nicholas Grzeda, Digital Integration Specialist - 571-252-1586Joshua Thom, Educational Technology Facilitation Specialist - 571-252-1089LCPS Ed Tech Twitter Feed @lcpsedtechEducational Technology provides support to district initiatives that improve teaching and learning through the meaningful integration of instructional technologies.
-The Educational Technology Team, along with the Instructional Facilitators of Technology (IFTs) in each school, provide professional development to ensure that teachers have the knowledge and skills necessary to leverage the technologies available in their classroom.
+The Office of Educational Technology works to maximize the impact of technology on deeper learning.Micheal Henrickson, Supervisor - 571-252-1593Hannah Prebeck, Instructional Software Specialist - 571-252-1587Nicholas Grzeda, Digital Integration Specialist - 571-252-1586Joshua Thom, Educational Technology Facilitation Specialist - 571-252-1089LCPS Ed Tech Twitter Feed @lcpsedtechEducational Technology provides support to district initiatives that improve teaching and learning through the meaningful integration of instructional technologies.
+The Educational Technology Team, along with the Instructional Facilitators of Technology (IFTs) in each school, provide professional development to ensure that teachers have the knowledge and skills necessary to maximize the impact of technology for deeper learning.

 BYOT (Bring Your Own Technology)In 2015, Loudoun County Public Schools began implementing BYOT, Bring Your Own Technology, which encourages students to bring their personal technology tools to school for learning.
 As students utilize their personal technology devices in school, they can learn new ways to use them for collaborating and interacting with their teachers and each other to research information, solve complex problems, create original products, and publish their work.